wso2/docs-mi/en/docs/reference/connectors/facebook-ads-connector/facebook-ads-configuration.md

     ```

 ??? note "getAdSets"
-    Returns all ad sets from one ad account
+    The `getAdSets` operation returns all ad sets from one ad account.
     <table>
         <tr>
             <th>Parameter Name</th>